webplatform/docs/css/fonts/font-variant/index.md

   feature: font-variant
   topic: css
 notes:
-  - "\nMerge Candidate:  This page is a candidate for merge with the following pages: /css/properties/font-variant \n\n"
+  - 'Merge Candidate:  This page is a candidate for merge with the following pages: /css/properties/font-variant'
 overview_table:
   '[Initial value](/css/concepts/initial_value)': '`normal`'
   'Applies to': 'All elements'